 I worked a high-stress job in which feedback was a constant feature.
-No matter how I hard I tried, I could never escape the desire to want to cry whenever someone gave me tips for improvement.
+No matter how hard I tried, I could never escape the desire to want to cry whenever someone gave me tips for improvement.
 It was a visceral reaction that welled up in my throat and stuck itself there for the duration of the meeting.

 And I used it as evidence that I would never be good enough.

-Same was true for my dating life.
+The same was true for my dating life.

-And when my new beau didn’t return a text in a timely manner, my brain would go into worst case scenario mode.
+And when my new beau didn’t return a text in a timely manner, I would go into worst-case scenario mode.

-Because the alternative is often desperate attempts to numb it all away.
-I used to try to quiet the storm with alcohol and that only made things worse.
+Because the alternative is often desperate attempts to numb it all away, I used to try to quiet the storm with alcohol, and that only made things worse.

 Luckily, there is something we can do about it.

-The one I highly recommend is Feeling Good: The New Mood Therapy by David Burns.
-It has helped me a lot, especially when I was overseas and didn’t have affordable access to CBT therapy.
+One I highly recommend is “Feeling Good: The New Mood Therapy” by David Burns.
+It has helped me a lot, especially when I lived overseas and didn’t have affordable access to CBT therapy.

 You’ll hear this one a lot if you go looking online.
 A great way to challenge black and white thinking is to catch yourself in the middle of one of these thought patterns and ask yourself, “Is it true?”

 Are you really the worst parent in the world?
 I doubt it.
 What’s more accurate?
-“I made a mistake today and it feels awful, but I know I’ve a loving parent who will do what is necessary to make it right.”
+“I made a mistake today, and it feels awful, but I know I’ve a loving parent who will do what is necessary to make it right.”